 For those companies required to count one item at a time, the use of warehouse technology such as barcode scanners or RFIDs integrated with the Warehouse Management System (WMS) is essential to speed up counting and reduce errors.

-For companies needing to prove to their customers the state in which cargo was received, the use of digital cameras installed on conveyors or freight dimensioning systems and integrated with the WMS can dramatically increase the speed of the image-capturing process.
-Image(s) can then be shared through the customer portal and/or mobile applications.
+For companies needing to prove to their customers the state in which cargo was received, using digital cameras installed on conveyors or freight dimensioning systems and integrated with the WMS can dramatically increase the speed of the image-capturing process.
+Image(s) can be shared through the customer portal and/or mobile applications.

 On the other hand, for warehouses required to verify weight and dimensions, weighing scales integrated with parcel/pallet dimensioning systems and the warehouse management system are an excellent option for capturing all this information quickly and without errors.